Adult adjusting car seats for young children

 When can my child stop using a booster seat?

+Keep your child in a booster seat as long as possible.
 Best practice is for a child to ride in a booster seat until they fit into a seat belt correctly.
 In Alaska, the child must be at least 8 years old or 65 pounds or 4 feet 9 inches.
 Use this checklist to test seat belt readiness.

 • Can the child keep their back against the vehicle seatback?